100 best rock albums of all time

 - Year: 1966

 The cover artwork on "Revolver" was drawn by Beatles' friend Klaus Voorman, who would later play bass for the band Manfred Mann.
-It won a Grammy for best album cover.
-Uncredited singers doing vocals on "Yellow Submarine" included Marianne Faithfull, Donovan, guitarist Brian Jones of the Rolling Stones, and George Harrison's then-wife Pattie Boyd.
-The album was released before the Beatles stopped touring, but they never performed any of its songs live.
+It won a Grammy for Best Album Package.
+Uncredited singers doing vocals on "Yellow Submarine" included Marianne Faithfull, guitarist Brian Jones of the Rolling Stones, and George Harrison's then-wife Pattie Boyd.
+The album was released before The Beatles stopped touring, but they never performed any of its songs live.

 #3.
 'Abbey Road' by The Beatles